maurovanetti/guidi-tu/README.md

 Art and animations by Jacopo Rovida.

 _This free app was developed in Italian and released in Q1 2024.
-A bilingual version is almost ready._
+The bilingual version was released in Q4 2024._

 [Try it online](https://designateddriver.codemagic.app/) (with limited features)